ev3rshade/collegeMaterials_submodule/3rd Semester/CS250/Notes/🟡 2 Digital Logic & Circuitry.md

 #### Deasserted
 > A signal is logically low or false

+#### Active High logic
+> represents truth table logic 1 values with the higher voltage level of the two voltages
+#### Active Low logic
+>represents a logic 1 value with the lower voltage level of the two voltages

 ### 1.2 Transitions
 #### Rising Edge
 0 --> 1
 #### Falling Edge
 1 --> 0

 ### 1.3 Control vs. Data Signals
 #### Control signal